biaslab/ForneyLab.jl/docs/src/user-guide.md

 end
 ForneyLab.draw(g)
 ```
-The important thing to note here is that we need an extra array of `N` observed random variables where each of these variables is linked to a dedicated index of the placeholder's buffer.
+The important thing to note here is that we need an extra array of `N` observed random variables where each of them is linked to a dedicated index of the placeholder's buffer.
 This buffer can be thought of as an `N` dimensional array of `Clamp` factor nodes.
 We achieve this link by means of the `index` parameter of the `placeholder` function.

 In section [Executing an algorithm](@ref) we will see examples of how the data is fed to the placeholders in each of these two scenarios.